-Pound force (lbf) ABS American Bureau of Shipping Age Date Month/year of first launch AIS Automatic Identification Systems CEN Comité Européen de Normalisation Coaming The part of the cockpit, including the transverse after limit, over which water would run when the boat is floating level and the cockpit is filled to overflowing COLREGS International Regulations for Preventing Collisions at Sea Contained Cockpit A cockpit where the combined area open aft to the sea is less than 50% maximum cockpit depth x maximum cockpit width CPR Cardio-Pulmonary Resuscitation Crewmember Every person on board DSC Digital Selective Calling EN European Norm EPIRB Emergency Position-Indicating Radio Beacon ERS ISAF - Equipment Rules of Sailing FA Station The transverse station at which the upper corner of the transom meets the sheerline.
-First Launch Month & year of first launch of the individual boat Foul-Weather Suit Clothing designed to keep the wearer dry and may consist of one piece or several GMDSS Global Maritime Distress & Safety System GNSS Global Navigation Satellite System GPIRB EPIRB, with integral GPS position-fixing GPS Global Positioning System Hatch The term hatch includes the entire hatch assembly including the lid or cover as part of that assembly HMPE High Modulus Polyethylene (Dyneema®/Spectra® or equivalent) IMO International Maritime Organisation IMSO The International Mobile Satellite Organisation, the independent, intergovernmental organisation that oversees Inmarsat's performance of its Public Service Obligations for the GMDSS and reports on these to IMO INMARSAT Inmarsat Global Limited is the private company that provides GMDSS satellite distress and safety communications, plus general communications via voice, fax and data ISAF International Sailing Federation- (now World Sailing) ISO International Standard Organization or International Organization for Standardization.
-ITU International Telecommunications Union Jackstay A securely fastened webbing or rope which permits a crewmember to move from one part of the boat to another without having to unclip a safety harness tether.
-Lifeline Rope or wire line rigged as guardrail / guardline around the deck LH Hull Length as defined by the ERS LSA IMO International Life-Saving Appliance Code LWL (Length of) loaded waterline
+1.02.1 Under RRS 4 the responsibility for a boat's decision to participate 1.02.1 in a race or continue racing is hers alone.
+The safety of a boat and her crew is the sole and inescapable responsibility of the Person in Charge who shall do his best to ensure that the boat is fully found, thoroughly seaworthy and manned by an experienced and appropriately trained crew who are physically fit to face bad weather.
+The person in charge shall also assign a person to take over his responsibilities in the event of his incapacitation.
+1.02.2 Neither the establishment of the OSR, nor their use by Organizing Authorities, nor the inspection of a boat under the OSR in any way limits or reduces the complete and unlimited responsibility of the Person in Charge.
+1.02.3 By participating in a race conducted under the OSR, the person in charge, each competitor and boat owner agrees to reasonably cooperate with the organizing authority and World Sailing in the development of an independent incident report as specified in 2.02 1.03 Definitions, Abbreviations, Word Usage 1.03.1 Definitions of Terms used in this document Abbreviation Description Pound force (lbf) ABS American Bureau of Shipping Age Date Month/year of first launch AIS Automatic Identification Systems CEN Comité Européen de Normalisation Coaming The part of the cockpit, including the transverse after limit, over which Coarring water would run when the boat is floating level and the cockpit is filled COLREGS to overflowing International Regulations for Preventing Collisions at Sea Contained A cockpit where the combined area open aft to the sea is less than Cockpit 50% maximum cockpit depth x maximum cockpit width CPR Cardio-Pulmonary Resuscitation Crewmember , , DSC Digital Selective Calling EN European Norm EPIRB Emergency Position-Indicating Radio Beacon ERS World Sailing - Equipment Rules of Sailing FA Station The transverse station at which the upper corner of the transom meets the sheerline.
+First Launch Month & year of first launch of the individual boat Foul-Weather Suit or several GMDSS Global Maritime Distress & Safety System GNSS Global Navigation Satellite System GPS Global Positioning System Hatch The term hatch includes the entire hatch assembly including the lid or cover as part of that assembly HMPE High Modulus Polyethylene (Dyneema®/Spectra® or equivalent) IMO International Maritime Organisation IMSO The International Mobile Satellite Organisation, the independent, intergovernmental organisation that oversees Inmarsat's performance of its Public Service Obligations for the GMDSS and reports on these to IMO INMARSAT Inmarsat Global Limited is the private company that provides GMDSS satellite distress and safety communications, plus general communications via voice, fax and data along the course.
+This is not included in more onerous OSR categories.
+Responsibility of Person in Charge

+ISAF International Sailing Federation- (now World Sailing)

+ISO International Standard Organization or International Organization for